ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 but with different expectations for both the answers and the degree of certainty it the answers.

-Following the lead of HighSpeed TCP {{?RFC3649}}, alternate congestion control algorithms are expected to be published as "Experimental" RFCs until such time that the community better understands the solution space.
-Traditionally, the meaning of "Experimental" status has varied in its use and interpretation.

-As part of this document
-we define two classes of congestion control proposals that can be published with the "Experimental" status.
-The first class includes
-algorithms that are judged to be safe to deploy for best-effort traffic in the global Internet and further investigated in that environment.
-The second class includes algorithms that, while promising, are not yet deemed safe enough for widespread deployment as best-effort traffic on the Internet, but are being specified to facilitate investigations in simulation, testbeds, or controlled environments.
-The second class can also include algorithms where the IETF does not yet have sufficient understanding to decide whether the algorithm is or is not safe for deployment on the Internet.
+Congestion controls without experience of internet-scale deployment SHOULD seek Experimental status until real-world data is able to answer the questions in
+{{general-use}}.
+Congestion controls with a record of measured internet-scale deployment MAY directly seek the standards track if the community believes it is safe, and the design is stable.

+Algorithms that are designed for special environments (e.g., data centers) and forbidden from use in the general internet would, of course, seek real-world data for those environments instead.

+Experimental specifications SHOULD NOT be deployed as a default, and SHOULD only deploy in situations where they are being actively measured, and where it is possible to deactivate if there are scenes of pathological behavior.

-Each alternate congestion control algorithm published is required to include a statement in the abstract indicating whether or not the proposal is considered safe for use on the Internet.
+Each alternate congestion control algorithm published is required to include a statement in the abstract indicating whether or not there is IETF consensus that the proposal is considered safe for use on the Internet.
+Each alternate congestion control algorithm published is also required to include a statement in the abstract describing environments where the protocol is not recommended for deployment.
-Each alternate
-congestion control algorithm published is also required to include a statement in the abstract describing environments where the protocol is not recommended for deployment.
 There can be environments where the protocol is deemed *safe* for use, but it is still is not *recommended* for use because it does not perform well for the user.

 As examples of such statements, {{?RFC3649}} specifying HighSpeed TCP includes a statement in the abstract stating that the proposal is